gaelfoppolo/self-service-data-analytics/instructions/AWS/01-AWS.md

 Default is 8Gb, and it's fine for our purpose at the moment.
 We can increase the size of the EBS volume later so that's ok.

-Also don't forget to uncheck **Delete on Termination** as we want to keep our data after stopping our EC2 instances.
+Also don't forget to uncheck **Delete on Termination** as we want to keep our data after terminating our EC2 instances.

 ![01-AWS-03](img/01-AWS-03.png)